emmastrand/EmmaStrand_Notebook/_posts/2022-05-09-Point-Judith-Oyster-DNA-Methylation-(MBD-BS).md

 We used MBD-BS for our 2022 lab meetings oyster methylation paper: [Cvir github page](https://github.com/hputnam/Cvir_Nut_Int); [laboratory protocol details post](https://github.com/hputnam/Cvir_Nut_Int#m-schedl-mbdbs-library-preps).
 Sequenced on a single Illumina NovaSeq S4 flow cell lane for 2 x 150 bp sequencing at Genewiz.

-C. virginica genome (the reference we will be using): https://www.ncbi.nlm.nih.gov/genome/398.

-`$ wget https://www.ncbi.nlm.nih.gov/genome/398` into desired directory.

 Proposed workflow:
 1. FastQC and multiqc report on raw files.
 2. Based on the quality of those reads, decide the num_mismatches parameter option.
 If we think we will have a higher number of mismatches if we have poorer quality data, then we use the `--relax_mismatches` flag.
 If we have really high quality data, then we an set a different cut-off for this.
 [See methylation QC markdown in lab repo](https://github.com/Putnam-Lab/Lab_Management/blob/master/Bioinformatics_%26_Coding/Workflows/Methylation_QC.md#-nextflow-methylseq-pipeline-methylation-quantification).